-A lawn care expert will come to perform a full analysis of your unique lawns.
+A lawn care expert will come to perform a full analysis of your unique lawn.

 We will develop a one-of-a-kind lawn care service plan, and outline exactly what you should expect with each treatment.

-Your technician will come every 6-8 weeks and provide you with a full summary of all services performed, using our high quality materials and lawn care equipment.
+Your technician will come approximately every 6-8 weeks and provide you with a full summary of all services performed, using our high quality materials equipment.

 You have ridiculously high standards.
-That's why you should pick Lawn Doctor the lawn care company with the most ridiculously high standards for lawn care.
-So while you are getting back to what matters the most, grilling delicious burgers for the family, we will be working hard to nurse your grass back to perfect health.
+That's why you should pick Lawn Doctor - the local lawn care company with the highest standards for lawn care.
+So while you are getting back to what matters most, we will be working hard to nurse your grass back to perfect health.
 If you're not 100% satisfied, we'll make it right.
 Guaranteed!

-A soil test determines whether your soil is acidic, neutral or alkaline.
-A soil test also indicates which elements are missing from your soil and how much to add to remedy the problem.
+A soil test determines soil pH levels, which elements are missing from your soil, and how much to add to remedy the problem.
 Correcting soil pH will allow nutrients to be readily available to the plant.

-Understanding the timing involved is one of the most important lawn care basics.
-It’s not just that you have to put the right stuff down; you have to put it down at the right time.
+When it comes to lawn maintenance, it’s not just that you have to put the right stuff down; you have to put it down at the right time.
+Be sure to do some research to determine your timing is correct.
 Soil temperature plays a key role in the spring in determining when to start with pre-emergent.
-Be sure to do some research to confirm that you’re not too late or too early with your lawn maintenance.
-You also need to be on the lookout for drought conditions.
+Be on the lookout for drought conditions.
 Fertilizing when your lawn is struggling under dry conditions can have extremely damaging effects.

-Wait, there are different types of fertilizer?
-Yes!
-It’s important you use the right kind for your lawn.
-Each lawn is different and each lawn requires unique lawn care.
-When trying to determine what type of fertilizer to use in your yard, be sure to do some research.
-In particular you’ll want to be sure to understand the difference between slow and quick release nitrogen fertilizers.
+It’s important you use the right kind of fertilizer for your lawn.
+Each lawn is different and requires unique care.
+When trying to determine what type of fertilizer to use in your yard, you’ll want to be sure to understand the difference between slow and quick release nitrogen fertilizers.

-Make sure the blades on your mower are sharp.
 Using a dull blade for mowing can tear and discolor your lawn.
-If you are mowing your lawn we recommend taking your mower to a hardware store to sharpen those blades.
-You can do all the other right things with your lawn but if you get the mowing wrong, your yard is not going to look good.
-Finally, it goes without saying that you should be extremely careful with mowing.
+We recommend taking your mower to a hardware store to sharpen the blades.
+You can do everything right, but if you get the mowing wrong, your yard is not going to look good.
+You should also be extremely careful with mowing.
 Follow all manufacturer recommendations and where protective gear.

-Keeping your mower deck adjusted up while mowing, particularly in the spring, is a core component of Lawn Care 101.
+Keep your mower deck adjusted up while mowing, particularly in the spring.
 Cutting your grass too low can cause it to rapidly “burn” or turn yellow.
 Do a little research on your type of grass and adjust your mowing height accordingly.
-When in doubt, adjust your mower deck up.
 When mowing your lawn, never remove more than 1/3 of the blade.
-Mowing frequency is as often as needed.
+Mow as often as needed.